 Regents Park The one with a zoo (although that does have a separate entrance fee) and bounded to the north by the Regent’s canal.
 See more than 12,000 roses in Queen Mary’s Gardens in early June, or hire a rowing boat on the lake.

-Hyde Park One of the largest of the Royal Parks is also slap in the middle of London.
+Hyde Park One of the largest of the Royal Parks is also in the heart of London.
 Along with Green Park it is a venue for the Royal Gun Salutes on official occasions like the King’s birthday.
 You won’t always happen across the King’s Troop at full pelt, but don’t miss it if your visit coincides!
 It’s a little known ceremony full of pageantry and excitement as the Royal Horse Artillery gallop across the park and back to deliver the guns for the salute.

 Enjoy a free view of London